cmdoret/Acastellanii_genome_annotation/README.md

   * `samples.tsv`: Assemblies to annotate.
   * `units.tsv`: Describes input reads files to use for evidence during annotation.

+### Installation

+You need to install funannotate in conda and follow the instructions to setup the dependencies and $FUNANNOTATE_DB.
+Snakemake and singularity are also required to run the pipeline

 ### Usage

 If you have all input files in the right places, you can the pipeline with the following command: